 Our specialised services include cancer diagnosis and treatment, cardiothoracic surgery, neurosurgery, renal and dialysis services, neonatal intensive care and paediatric intensive care.
 We are also recognised for our particular expertise in trauma, respiratory conditions, spinal surgery, upper gastro-intestinal surgery, complex orthopaedic surgery, laparoscopic surgery and the management of liver conditions.
 The Trust has some of the most modern operating theatres in Europe.

-More than 150,000 patients attended our Accident and Emergency departments.
+More than 165,000 patients attend our Accident and Emergency department.
 Many emergency patients are brought to us from a wide area by both helicopter and land ambulance because of our Major Trauma Centre status.
-We continue to work towards foundation trust status, in particular building on our links with the public and developing our strategy with a view to becoming a Foundation Trust by 2017-2019.